nicolashainaux/mathmaker/README.md

                         force the language of the output to LANGUAGE.
-This will override any value you may have set in ~/.config/mathmaker/user_config.yaml -d OUTPUTDIR, --output-directory OUTPUTDIR
+This will override any value you may have set in ~/.config/mathmaker/user_config.yaml --pdf                 the output will be in pdf format instead of LaTeX -d OUTPUTDIR, --output-directory OUTPUTDIR
                         where to put the possible output files, like pictures.
                         This will override any value you may have set